AnthonyAstige/ground-autoform/README.md

-Some autoform by default actions wait for the server.
-This can make an offline app that has grounded collections unresponsive.
+Some autoform actions wait for the server.
+This can make an offline app that has grounded collections unresponsive when the internet connection is lost.

-This address some the most common problems I've encountered while making an offline app
+This package addresses some the most common problems I've encountered while making an offline app

 Referneces
 * https://github.com/aldeed/meteor-autoform